Hallelujah78/klingon-ipsum/README.md

 Klingon Ipsum is a simple React project to create random paragraphs of Klingon text.
 Each sentence is of random length, between 5 and 16 words long.
 Each paragraph is of random length, between 5 and 7 sentences in length.
 Paragraphs of less than 2 sentences are appended to the previous paragraph.
 Inspired by Hipster Ipsum.

+## Next Commit

+## Changes 4/11/23

+- Updated README.md
+- Removed click handlers from App.jsx for the individual steps of generating words, sentence lengths, sentences and paragraphs.
+This is all done in a single click handler
+- the uuid is being recalculated every time the user inputs a number into the input box ...
+DOH!
+- Removed lodash - no longer using debounce
+- Added generateUuids to utils.
+Now our keys, UUIDs, are no longer calculated when rendering.

 ## Changes 3/11/23

 - Updated README.md